-- Our graphics tree just after the first two devices were added. - So far, no graphics are displayed the first graphics can take up to 5 minutes to display. - Cacti graphs are stored on disk and updated using RRDTool via the poller.php script, which, by default, is run every five minutes using cron.
+- Our graphics tree just after the first two devices were added. - So far, graphics are empty the first data can take up to 5 minutes to display. - Cacti graphs are stored on disk and updated using RRDTool via the poller.php script, which, by default, is run every five minutes using cron.